Do you know how to tell if ham is bad?

 The whole ham will be dry when you store it without any protection.
 You should use a sealed bag or aluminum foil to wrap the meat first.
 You do not need to change a new package for sliced ham so put it in the fridge with its already sealed bag.

-Another notice for you is to check whether the temperature is around 34-40°F or not.
+Other notices for you are to check whether the temperature is around 34-40°F or not and determine how long hams should stay in the fridge based on their types.

 Instead of keeping in the refrigerator, maintaining the freshness of ham with a big pack of ice is alright.
 However, adding more ice to the pack is necessary to prevent degrees from increasing when the ice melts.